 What does SEER mean?

 Air-conditioning compressors are rated by their Seasonal Energy Efficiency Ratio (SEER) numbers.
 SEER designates the efficiency you can expect from your air-conditioning system.
 Higher numbers mean better efficiency.
 Federal regulations now mandate better energy conservation.
 As of 2006, only air conditioners rated 13 SEER and higher are available.
 If you have an older A/C compressor that you typically run a lot during the summer and you own a large house, purchasing a higher SEER unit could make economic sense.

 What is the difference between an air purifier and an air filter?

 An air filter is designed to collect particulates from the air (i.e. dust and dirt).
-Contaminants such as mold, bacteria, VOC’s, viruses, chemicals and odors pass through a filter like sand passes through a tennis racket.
-Sanuvox air purifiers are designed to change the molecular structure of the contaminants through DNA Sterilization and Photo-Oxidation destroying both chemical and biological contaminants including odors.
+Contaminants such as mould, bacteria, VOCs, viruses, chemicals and odours pass through a filter like sand passes through a tennis racket.
+Sanuvox air purifiers are designed to change the molecular structure of the contaminants through DNA Sterilization and photo-oxidation destroying both chemical and biological contaminants including odours.